yuvi027/DigitalTwin/README.md

 # On Demand Slicing
 This project implements a network slicing approach in the **ComNetsEmu** platform.
 It allows users to dynamically activate or deactivate network slices via CLI commands.
-A single SDN controller,a Ryu, is used to manage the network slices.
+A single Ryu SDN controller is used to manage the network slices.

 ---